react-theming/storybook-addon-material-ui/README.md

         </div>
     </div>));
 ```
 > Note : You can switch between the loaded themes.
-Out of the box, you have two base themes, but you can simply add your custome themes like this:
+Out of the box, you have two base themes, but you can simply add your custom themes like this:

 ```js
 import React from 'react';